Sports Board Punjab

-Sports Board Punjab (or Punjab Sports Board) (SBP) is the governing body of sports in Punjab, Pakistan.
+Sports Board Punjab (or Punjab Sports Board) (SBP) is the governing body of sports in the Punjab province of Pakistan.
 It is administered by the Government of Punjab.
 The constitution of Sports Board Punjab was approved by the Governor of Punjab on 8 April 1985 for the development and regulation of sports in Punjab.

 The Chief Minister of Punjab serves as the patron-in-chief of SBP.
-Javid Rashid Chohan is the director general since November 2021.
+Muhammad Khizer Afzaal was the SBP director general as of November 2024.

 SBP's headquarters are located at the National Hockey Stadium, Lahore.